nacpacheco/python-data-structures/README.md

-# Python Data Structures and algorithms
+# Python Data Structures and Algorithms

 This projects contains python implementation of the following data structures: